rockettheme/docs/Docs/joomla/templates/spectral/demo_module_7.md

 ---
 title: Spectral: Recreating the Demo - Gantry Extras
-description: Your Guide to Recreating Elements of the Spectral Theme for Joomla
+description: Your Guide to Recreating Elements of the Spectral Template for Joomla
 breadcrumb: /joomla:Joomla/!templates:Templates/spectral:Spectral

 ---